mdubourg001/maximedubourg.com/assets/posts/tree-shaking-101.md

 > Explore the actual AST of the program [here](https://astexplorer.net/#/gist/37f362a9b7f271f527f3a041877e2e10/7311d2f04ff0aa9ac01bbfba73545eb09f34240d)

-Now that it has a dependency graph, identifying live code is pretty straightforward for the three-shaker:
+Now that it has a dependency graph, identifying live code is pretty straightforward for the tree-shaker:

 - code that is directly or indirectly imported and used by the entry module is live
 - code that has side-effects is live